alfonsof/aws-java-examples/awss3copy/README.md

 Create a S3 bucket for the source and another S3 bucket for the target.

-Copy a file to the S3 bucket.
+Copy a file to the source S3 bucket.

 Run the code: